 Here’s the example of how you can put down your goal.

-Consider it done, if you add it to your datebook.))
+If you add it to your notebook, consider it done!

 So, what are you learning a language for?
-Share in the comments!
+Share in the comments below!